TosbackCgusBridge-Bot/CGUs-versions/Tagged/Privacy Policy.md

 20. Members shall not use any portion of the Tagged website or the Services for any unlawful purpose.
 21. 26 Members shall not engage in any activity that solicits or is designed to solicit password or personal identifying information for commercial or unlawful purposes from other Members.
 22. Members shall not use the account, username, or password of another Member at any time or disclose their password to any third party or permit any third party to access their account.
+23. Members shall not post any contact information on Profile pages, Groups or Newsfeed.
+Contact information includes email addresses, instant messenger IDs, phone numbers and physical addresses.
-23. Members shall not publicly post information that poses or creates a privacy or security risk to another person.
+24. Members shall not publicly post information that poses or creates a privacy or security risk to another person.
-24. 27 Members shall not attempt to buy Tagged Gold outside of the Tagged.com website
+25. 27 Members shall not attempt to buy Tagged Gold outside of the Tagged.com website
-25. Members shall not attempt to sell Tagged Gold or a Tagged user account.
+26. Members shall not attempt to sell Tagged Gold or a Tagged user account.

 28 All decisions concerning the applicability of these guidelines shall be at the sole and exclusive discretion of Tagged and its designees.
 Tagged has the right in its sole discretion to pre-screen, refuse or remove any content that is available via the Tagged Services.
 Tagged and its designees shall have the right to remove any Content that violates this Agreement or is otherwise objectionable.
 An account may be terminated at any time, without notice, depending on the severity of the offense, which is determined exclusively at the discretion of Tagged.
 Tagged is not obligated to provide a Member with a warning prior to removal.